carlossegurag/VSD-MOEA/README.md

 ./VSD-MOEA --n 100 --nfes 25000000 --nvar 6 --Instance DTLZ1 --Path . --Dist_factor 0.4 --nobj 2 --Seed 1

+The results of each run can be consulted in the directory "VSD-MOEA/Code/POF", note that those results refers to the ten fronts reported along all the execution and the last front is at the last lines of each file.

 ##########################################################
 This section has only been tested for linux enviroments  #
 ##########################################################